-How will Colorado’s new plastic bag fee impact your life?
-The answer is blowing in the wind.
+How will Colorado’s new bag fee impact your life?
+Just look to the cities that already have bag charges.

-With statewide plastic bag fees arriving in Colorado on Jan.
+With statewide plastic and paper bag fees arriving in Colorado on Jan.
 1, ushering in a new era of reuse and recycling, governments and private companies are boosting their efforts to make the transition meaningful and workable.

 Walmart is jumping past the new state law on plastic and foregoing disposable bags altogether — plastic or paper — at its Colorado checkout stands.
 Delivery customers can still pay 10 cents for paper bags, but everyone else must bring reusable bags or buy what Walmart calls its affordable options.